 Every experienced job-seeker has heard that the hiring manager spends between 6 to 10 seconds on the initial resume scanning.
-Here’s what they expect to find in your resume to send it to “Maybe” pile:
+Here’s what employers expect to find in your resume to send it to “Maybe” pile:

 - Your name – if you’ve met with the hiring person before or they have heard of you, your chances to be chosen for an interview skyrocket comparing to the unknown applicants.

 - Relevant professional experience – what you’ve been doing and what you’ve achieved in your most recent role is an indicator of what you could deliver to the company if hired.
 It’s important not only to highlight how great you were in your most recent role, but also how what you did correlates with your target job.

 - Job titles – the hiring person is looking for relevance, career progression and level of responsibility.
 Resume consultant tip: there’s nothing wrong about modifying your job title to make it more relevant (for example, replacing the Marketing Analyst with Customer Marketing Analyst).
 So, if you’ve managed to find my perfect job, it’s okay to adjust the title.

 - Start-end dates – a quick glimpse at the employment duration can tell a lot about the candidate.
 Gaps in employment and job-hopping are surely seen as negative factors and you need to take care of them in advance (check out how you can address the job-hopping: http://resumeperk.com/blog/how-to-create-my-cv-valuable-tips-for-job-hoppers).
 A few years with the same company show loyalty and indicate that the person has been fulfilled in their career.

 - Company names – they can be overlooked if you worked for smaller employers.
 However, if you’ve been with the industry leader or a trending startup, a famous company name will absolutely evoke the interest.